 Head up the escalator a few rides to Soho and the strip-shopping gets interesting.
 The area is also a hub for beauty salons.
 You can walk from the escalator along Hollywood Road to PMQ (35 Aberdeen Street), which has a great restaurant for lunch between shops, and has an assortment of stores on each level.
 Wind your way along Peel Street and Elgin Street and down to Gough Street for small boutiques with a similar vibe and lots of options.

 IFC: This is Central’s biggest mall and offers the best mixture of upscale brands and fast fashion.
-Here you’ll find Lane Crawford, Zara, a new Tiffany&Co and much more. ifc.com.hk.
+Here you’ll find Lane Crawford, Sephora, Zara, Tiffany&Co and much more. ifc.com.hk.

 Landmark: This luxury retail centre has a smaller selection but houses some of the biggest international fashion houses like Louis Vuitton and Gucci. landmark.hk